-Personal Finance - BU03300 - .5 credits, one quarter course, unleveled.
+Financial Literacy (Formerly Personal Finance) - BU03300 - .5 credits, one quarter course, unleveled.
 Open to all grades.
 No prerequisites.
 Would you like to become a millionaire?
 Reaching this accomplishment can only come through making well-informed personal financial decisions.
 This class is designed to be a practical guide for learning how to make those decisions correctly.
 Throughout this 9 week course, students will be taken through a financial lifecycle - teaching you the process of making smart financial decisions that everyone faces throughout their life.
 Topics covered will include: exploring college and career options, understanding taxes and deductions from your paycheck, using practical banking and investment practices, establishing credit and managing debt, financing major purchases (car, house), budgeting, household insurance requirements and retirement planning.
 Throughout the course you will also learn how to utilize online financial calculators to help you with the cost analysis of the above concepts.
 Money management is an acquired skill.
 Don't let the opportunity to learn it pass you by!
+All students graduating from Haverford High School will be able to demonstrate financial literacy skills by setting goals and priorities in their personal lives.
+Financial Literacy was designed to help students meet these life-long goals.
+All students must take and pass a .5 credit financial literacy course during their high school career.
+Financial Literacy will be taken at any time from freshman through senior year.

-Advanced Marketing-BU03400 -.5 credits, one quarter course, unleveled.
+Advanced Marketing- BU03401 -.5 credits, one quarter course, honors level.
 Open to all grades.
 Prerequisite: Intro to Marketing.
 While the introductory course covered all the basics about defining markets, manipulating the 4 Ps to reach those markets, and making money, this course we will delve deeper into marketing concepts and product development.
 Students will utilize the lessons learned in Introduction to Marketing and apply them to real-world examples in various areas, including sports, entertainment, tourism, movies, and international marketing.
 All these sectors use basic marketing principles but they manipulate them in different ways.
 Studying the importance of social media and the Internet is crucial as all marketing today relies heavily on these tools.
-This course has been developed to help you learn more about marketing and further develop your marketing skills and instincts.
-Marketing is one of the largest and most exciting career areas in business and there are many career opportunities in this field.
+This course has been developed to help you learn more about marketing career areas in business and there are many career opportunities in this field.
 An understanding of marketing is very useful, no matter what job you hold or in what organization you work.
 During the course students will select and use appropriate technology such as the MS Office suite, Web 2.0 tools or a range of options from Google Drive.